Reading Bedtime Stories:

 Peter Gorski, MD, chair of the early childhood committee of the American Academy of Pediatrics says, “To best confer reading's cognitive benefits, a child's experiences with books should be enjoyable.
 More than anything, you want him to associate reading with emotional warmth and fun.”

-Bedtime stories carry a range of benefits for both children and their parents.
-From bonding and increasing reading skills to building an understanding of the world and nurturing a love for reading, they can also be used as a vehicle for conversation.
+From bonding and increasing reading skills to building an understanding of the world and nurturing a love for reading, stories can also be used as a vehicle for conversation.
+Children's bedtime stories carry a range of benefits for both children and their parents:

 Reading to your child requires a certain amount of closeness.
 Many parents snuggle in tight with their little ones while reading a bedtime story, which helps to establish connection and allow for key bonding time.